Vahag-Kostanyan/design-patterns/README.md

 - **Singleton Pattern** – A design pattern that restricts the instantiation of a class to one object.
 - **Builder Pattern** – Separates the construction of a complex object from its representation.
+- **Factory Method Pattern** –  Creates objects through a method in subclasses.

 <!-- ### 🏗️ Structural Patterns